-The Committee may be assisted by an awarding body member of staff.
+The Committee may be assisted by an awarding body member of staff who has not been directly involved in the investigation.

-- 8.2 The following applies to the activities of the Malpractice Committee (or to the personnel acting in this capacity): - The work of the Malpractice Committee is confidential. - Members of the Malpractice Committee are required to identify any case of which they have personal knowledge or might be said to have some interest which could lead to an inference that the committee had been biased.
-Any member with a close personal interest will take no part in the discussion of the case and will not be present when the Malpractice Committee discusses the matter. - Accused individuals, heads of centre and their representatives are not entitled to be present at meetings of the Malpractice Committee. - 8.3 The key principle underpinning the composition of the Malpractice Committee is that it is independent of those who have conducted the investigation. - 8.4 Awarding body staff who have directly investigated the case will play no role in the decision making process. - 8.5 No one who declares an interest in the outcome of the case will be present in the room when the case is considered. - 8.6 Information supplied to the Malpractice Committee will be only that which is directly relevant to the case under consideration and which has been made available to the person against whom the allegation has been made, subject to redaction.
+- 8.2 The following applies to the activities of the Malpractice Committee (or to the personnel acting in this capacity): - The work of the Malpractice Committee is confidential. - Members of the Malpractice Committee are required to identify any case of which they have personal knowledge or might be said to have some interest which could lead to an inference that the Committee had been biased.
+Any member with a close personal interest will take no part in the discussion of the case and will not be present when the Malpractice Committee discusses the matter. - Accused individuals, heads of centre and their representatives are not entitled to be present at meetings of the Malpractice Committee. - 8.3 The key principle underpinning the composition of the Malpractice Committee is that it is independent of those who have conducted the investigation. - 8.4 Awarding body staff who have directly investigated the case will play no role in the decision making process. - 8.5 No-one who declares an interest in the outcome of the case will be present in the room when the case is considered. - 8.6 Information supplied to the Malpractice Committee will be only that which is directly relevant to the case under consideration and which has been made available to the person against whom the allegation has been made.
+For the avoidance of doubt, where the person against whom the allegation is made receives material that has been subject to redaction (for example of individuals' names), the material that the Malpractice Committee receives will also be redacted.

-The person against whom the allegation has been made will be given the opportunity to make a statement to the Malpractice Committee in light of the material provided.
+The person against whom the allegation has been made will be given the opportunity to make a written statement to the Malpractice Committee in light of the material provided.